SidharthaGundarapu/Nursing-Symposium-GDP-GRP7-/README.md

 8. Updates of this week
  we had client meeting and known their requirements.
 9. we need to construct full stretch of database and connections for backend.
+@Anakapalli Phaneendra Babu
+1. Working on the designing of the data base schema
+2. Studying desing architecture for the applicaiton development